 - Employees who are motivated are likely to work at a much higher standard than expected.
-They tend to put more effort into their work which results in better quality service and greater customer service.
+They tend to put more effort into their work, resulting in better quality and greater customer service.

 Many employers think money is the primary motivator for employees.
 However, there are more facts to consider than just money.
 Here’s a look at three interesting factors that motivate employees more than money.